plotly/de-deploy/README.md

 ## Usage

-To use a GitHub action you can just reference it on your Workflow file (for more info check [this article by Github](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/configuring-a-workflow))

 If you have your application code on Github, add and commit the following to `<your-app>/.github/workflows/deploy.yml` to get started.
 Make sure to set the required variables in the "Secrets and variables" for Actions in your repository settings.

 > Note: This is a minimal example.
 Review the table below for additional inputs and recommendations for using this Action with a monorepo.